we’ve all been there, right?

 Then during the week I met up with a director about a lead part in a film.
 It was just one of those random things that falls into your lap out of nowhere, and would be foolish (and ungrateful to Luck, Chance, whoever) not to investigate.
 It seemed to click, so a few days later I went for the audition.

 Not something I’ve ever done before.
 Daunting and alien.
-A very heightened experience, an atmosphere superficially informal but charged with intent.
-There was a camera, lights, a row of people sat watching, and a script I had 5 minutes to look at.
+A very heightened experience, an atmosphere superficially informal but charged with intent: a camera, lights, a row of people sat watching, and a script I had 5 minutes to look at.
 I will never, ever take the piss out of actors again.

 Anyway, must’ve done okay, because they want me back to screen-test with potential female leads.